 Despite modest sales during their time together, the band developed a cult following and enjoyed posthumous acclaim for years after their final performance together.
 The band are regularly cited as among the greatest influences on contemporary rock music.

 But Reed's lyrics also drew criticism from those troubled with the content of some Velvet Underground songs - with themes of sexual ambivalence, sadomasochism and drug use described as particularly unpalatable.

-Reed, who was notoriously difficult to interview, also spoke at length of his past alcohol and drug use, anecdotally recalled in the likes of the seven-minute ode to the class A drug Heroin while Venus in Furs and I'm Waiting for the Man also provoked concern from those of a conservative disposition.
+Reed, who was notoriously difficult to interview, also spoke at length of his past alcohol and drug use, anecdotaly recalled in the likes of the seven-minute ode to the class A drug Heroin while Venus in Furs and I'm Waiting for the Man also provoked concern from those of a conservative disposition.

 As a solo artist, his work was revered, with singles from his David Bowie-produced Transformer album going on to score countless television programmes often unsuited and completely unconnected to the songs' lyrical content.

-It was an album which spawned Walk on the Wild Side - a tale of transsexual lust partly veiled by a soothing double bass, searing saxophone coda and serene backing vocals - and featured promiscuous artwork of a male model in a cowboy hat, believed - but unconfirmed - to be Reed.
+It was an album which spawned Walk On The Wild Side - a tale of transsexual lust partly veiled by a soothing double bass, searing saxophone coda and serene backing vocals - and featured promiscuous artwork of a male model in a cowboy hat, believed - but unconfirmed - to be Reed.

 Perhaps his greatest recognition came, bizarrely, with the help of M People singer Heather Small, who was one of several contributor vocalists on a cover version of Transformer's Perfect Day, re-recorded for charity in 1997.
 The record spent three weeks at number one.

 More recently, Reed enjoyed chart success with Lulu, a musical collaboration with metal band Metallica.